Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Final verdict: Current wins

 Current and Chime are very similar fintechs.
-Both offer no-fee checking and savings, but Current’s better customer reviews, high savings bonus and cashback points program earn it the win in this battle.
+Both offer no monthly fee checking and savings, but Current’s better customer reviews, high savings bonus and cashback points program earn it the win in this battle.

 And if you want rewards, Current is the answer.
 Chime doesn’t offer any cashback rewards, while Current offers a points program with thousands of participants and the points are redeemable for cash.
 Additionally, Current’s customer reviews are much better.
 It has a great BBB rating, thousands of fewer complaints, and a great 4.5-star rating with Trustpilot — practically unheard of among fintechs.

 If you’re looking to build credit history, Current and Chime both offer a credit-building card secured by their respective accounts.
-Chime requires direct deposit of at least $200 per month to qualify for its secured card, and Current’s secured card doesn’t have a deposit requirement.
-But it’s worth noting that Chime reports to all three bureaus, while Current only reports to TransUnion, so Chime’s card is a better option for building credit.
+Neither card has deposit requirements, but it’s worth noting that Chime reports to all three bureaus.
+Current only reports to TransUnion, so Chime’s card may be a better option for building credit thanks to more reporting action.

 Current at a glance